← writing

 how do we turn two numbers into one decision? we invent a score, then choose a cutoff: score>c\text{score} > c means chonk.

-look at the scatter. in this toy dataset, the chonkers mostly live to the right: heavier.
+look back at the scatter you just dragged a line through. in this toy dataset, the chonkers mostly live to the right: heavier.

 score=H+W\text{score} = H + W